dscpe/dscpe.github.io/index.md

 The curriculum consists of live sessions, remote self-paced learning, and capstone with a partner site.

-**Applications are now being accepted - [apply here](https://simmons.co1.qualtrics.com/jfe/form/SV_3QR4NW50GwvLO5M) by ~~July 29, 2022~~ DEADLINE EXTENDED TO FRIDAY, AUGUST 12, 2022.**
+The application period for the Fall 2022 cohort is now closed.

-The DSCPE Team is also seeking Capstone host sites!
-[Apply here](https://countway.info/capstone) to host a DSCPE student this fall.
+**The DSCPE Team is also seeking Capstone host sites!
+[Apply here](https://countway.info/capstone) to host a DSCPE student this fall.**
 <br>